 by Esme Addison

-Marrying into a Polish family, Polish food and culture was very impactful on me.
-So much so that my cozy mystery series, A Spell For Trouble and A Hex For Danger follow a young woman name Alex Sobieski as she discovers she’s descended from the Mermaid Of Warsaw.
+When I married into a Polish family, I was exposed to Polish cuisine and culture, and it had a profound impact on me.
+So much so that my cozy mystery series, A Spell For Trouble and A Hex For Danger follow a young woman name Alex Daniels nee Sobieski as she discovers she’s descended from the Mermaid Of Warsaw.

 You can also view a fun video I created with my mother-in-law explaining how to pronounce the Polish words in my novel.
-This is a request second only to recipes!
+This is a request I get second only to recipes!

-But without further ado, here are the only two places you can find Polish food in South Carolina!
-If this changes, please contact me and let me know. 🙂
+But without further ado, here are four places you can find Polish food in South Carolina!
+If this changes, and you discover a new one I should add to the list please let me know. 🙂

 Family owned and inspired by his mother and babcia, Krystyna, husband and wife team Victor Krupa and Anne Goliver run Krystyna’s Food Truck along with the help of their four children.

 Victor and his family serve traditional Polish favorites like: pierogi, golabki, kielbasa and bigos.

 Maka Aptsiauri and her husband Aleksandr Pavlichenko started Euro Food Bakery and Cafe in 2006.
 Pavlichenko is from Ukraine, and Aptsiauri is originally from the Republic of Georgia.
 Together they serve a diverse mix of East European food, including Polish entrees like pierogi, bigos, zapiekanka and golabka.